kubeshop/tracetest/TESTING.md

 ## Automatic Tests

-Today Tracetest has 3 main components: a WebUI, a CLI and an API Server.
+Today Tracetest has 3 main components: a WebUI, a CLI and a Server.

 ### Web UI